mourarthur/awesome-credit-modeling/README.md

 - [Random Survival Forests Models for SME Credit Risk Measurement](https://link.springer.com/article/10.1007/s11009-008-9078-2) - Extends the existing literature on empirical research in the field of credit risk default for Small Medium Enterprizes, proposing a non-parametric approach based on Random Survival Forests (RSF) and comparing its performance with a standard logit model.

+- [Credit Risk Assessment Using Statistical and Machine Learning: Basic Methodology and Risk Modeling Applications](https://link.springer.com/article/10.1023/A:1008699112516) - Risk assessment of financial intermediaries is an area of renewed interest due to the financial crises of the 1980's and 90's.
+An accurate estimation of risk, and its use in corporate or global financial risk models, could be translated into a more efficient use of resources.
+One important ingredient to accomplish this goal is to find accurate predictors of individual risk in the credit portfolios of institutions.
+In this context the authors make a comparative analysis of different statistical and machine learning modeling methods of classification on a mortgage loan dataset with the motivation to understand their limitations and potential.
+They introduced a specific modeling methodology based on the study of error curves.

 ## Sample Selection

 - [Reject inference in application scorecards: evidence from France](https://econpapers.repec.org/paper/drmwpaper/2016-10.htm) - Good introduction and discussion on the topic.